ItsShyly/smarter-downloads/README.md

 ## What's New in v2.0
 **Complete Windows Explorer UI redesign**
-- Looks and works like real Windows 11 File Explorer
+- Kinda looks and works like the Windows File Explorer

 **Visual folder navigation**
 - Browse folders like in Windows Explorer